isarnassiri/scQCEA/index.md

 qsub -t 1-${t%% *} CellTypeEnrichment_Multiple_Samples.sh $PWD'/gex_aggregation'
 ```

 You need to copy the files available at [LINK](https://github.com/isarnassiri/scQCEA/tree/CellTypeEnrichmentAnalysis_for_Multiple_Samples) to the folder of inputs files.
-You need to modify line 5-6, and 10 in `CellTypeEnrichment_Multiple_Samples.sh` depend to the set up of the HPC.
+You need to modify lines 5-6, and 10 in `CellTypeEnrichment_Multiple_Samples.sh` depending on the set-up of the HPC.

 **On a Desktop Computer:**
 As an alternative, you can run the `CellTypeEnrichment()` function in loop for multiple inputs.
-Create a tab-separated file (e.g., gex_aggregation) with input data set name (e.g., P220386), sample name (e.g., HAN9935A100), a gene-cell count matrix path (e.g., ~/P220386/10X-gex/HAN9935A100), a repository of reference gene sets path (e.g., ~/references/reference_gene_sets/human), and reference genome name (e.g., hsapiens).
-Read the tab-separated file (e.g., gex_aggregation) in R, and use elements in each rows as input prameters of `CellTypeEnrichment()` function.
+Create a tab-separated file as described above, read the tab-separated file (e.g., gex_aggregation) in R, and use elements in each rows as input prameters of `CellTypeEnrichment()` function.

 ### Example of Application